mhaidarhanif/rewinds/README.md

 ## Remix Entry Files

 Since Remix v1.14, you might notice that the entry files are implicitly defined.
-At the moment, if you need to deploy a Remix app I still suggest to reveal or explicitly define the entry files to make it work smoothly.
-Althought this repo already have the entry files.
+At the moment, if you need to deploy a Remix app I still suggest revealing or explicitly defining the entry files to make it work smoothly.
+Although this repo already has the entry files.

 ```sh
 npx remix reveal